rykdesjardins/js-calendar/README.md

 ## Sailor's honour
 If other kind developers want to lend a hand, I will obviously stop pushing directly to master and switch to a dev branch ;)

+EDIT : This now has a dev branch.
+Thanks to @jamacon36, I will probably be maintaining this library again.

 ## Installation
 ### Using git
 `git clone https://github.com/rykdesjardins/js-calendar`